xxf098/shadowsocksr-v2ray-trojan-android/README.md

 ## A modified version ShadowsocksR and V2Ray for Android

-A [shadowsocksR](https://github.com/breakwa11/shadowsocks-rss/) and [V2Ray](https://github.com/v2ray/v2ray-core) client for Android, written in Scala.
+A [shadowsocksR](https://github.com/breakwa11/shadowsocks-rss/) and [V2Ray](https://github.com/v2ray/v2ray-core) client for Android, integrate SSR and V2Ray in one application, written in Scala.

 ### PREREQUISITES